Welcome to St Paul’s Class!

 Our teacher is Miss Beeson

-Our class teaching assistants are Mrs Toms, Mrs Simon and Miss Hinton
+Our class teaching assistants are Mrs Toms and Miss Hinton, and Miss Jenner teaches St. Peter's class.

 Below we have listed some helpful things about our class that we thought you might find useful to know.